axu2/tiger-menus/README.md

 It's viewed 2000+ times every day, with nearly 1 million lifetime views!

+Hosting is provided by the University via TigerApps. https://tigerapps.org

 ![desktop](https://raw.githubusercontent.com/axu2/tiger_menus/master/app/static/screenshot2019.png)

 Through their phone's default web browser, anyone on iOS, Android, and even Windows phone can install the app to their phone!